bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/for-sof.md

 ### Corrupt files

 There are currently 88 corrupted files in the folder.
-There used to be 18, before the corrupted files weren't visible in some later upddated.
-They are all labeled `[CORRUPTED]` If you clicked on any of these, M8 will tell you one of the following
+There used to be 18, before the corrupted files weren't visible for a while in some later updates.
+They are all labeled `[CORRUPTED]`

-phrases:
+If you click on any of these, M8 will tell you one of the following phrases:
 - "This file is F'd up pretty bad.
 Don't worry, I can fix anything.
 Just check back later."
 - "Hey, I'm working on these.
 Come back later."
 - "Dude, don't you know what corrupted means?
 Give me some time!"